The Rising Popularity and Benefits of Self-Managed Super Funds in Australia

 Another enticing advantage of SMSFs are the tax benefits.
 Members can:

-- Leverage opportunities to borrow money through the SMSF to invest in various assets, including property.
+- Leverage opportunities to borrow money through the SMSF to invest in commercial or business real property (new borrowing for residential property was banned from 10 August 2026).

 - Utilize tax deductions through specific investments, such as purchasing business property.